-Enterprise organisations face mounting pressure to become more customer centric, agile, scalable and responsive.
+Enterprise organizations face mounting pressure to become more customer-centric, agile, scalable and responsive.
 Compounding this is the fact that IT environments, faced with digital transformation, are changing rapidly and growing more complex by the day.
 As a consequence, digital performance is a top priority for most, which means the performance monitoring space has become congested and noisy.

 Specifically, this post presents: